Make A Referral

 The Genesis of Buckeye Ranch

 In the mid-1950s, Central Ohio was blessed to have an organization known as the Women’s Juvenile Service Board, which later became The Buckeye Ranch Service Board.
 The caring and devoted women on this Board made it their mission to promote and support causes that ultimately strengthened the youth of this community.
-In 1961, after conducting considerable research, these women opened what was then called The Buckeye Boys Ranch, now known as The Buckeye Ranch.
+In 1961, after conducting considerable research, these women founded what was then called The Buckeye Boys Ranch, now known as The Buckeye Ranch.

 Growing with the Community